kazuekudo1222/spotify-music-generator-mood/README.md

 ```

 5. Copy your `Client ID` and `Client Secret` from the app dashboard.
-6. Create a `.env` file in the root directory of the project and add the following:
 ```plaintext
 SPOTIPY_CLIENT_ID = your_client_id
 SPOTIPY_CLIENT_SECRET = your_client_secret